Superego-Agent/superego-lgdemo/memory.md

 *   Researchers/Developers exploring AI safety, constitutional AI, and multi-agent systems.
 *   Users investigating the impact of moderation rules on agent behavior.
+*   Note that it is a RESEARCH DEMO - extensive error handling, etc. for a production environment is not desirable.
+It should fail fast and loud.

 ---
 # Product Context